 - Student Management Club, ‘The Invincible’ for overall development of students

-Yes, MBA after Engineering is a highly rewarding career choice.
-It opens doors to top-notch internships, and the best jobs in the management sector.
-Your chances to land jobs in huge global brands improve tremendously after a degree in management and engineering.
+Yes, MBA after Engineering opens doors to well-paying jobs across different sectors.
+Your chances to land jobs in global brands improve tremendously after a degree in management and engineering.
 The chances of getting promoted to higher positions in an organisations also increase dramatically.